patrikdennis/Py2Tikz/README.md

 # LatexPlotGenerator

-**Author:** (Add your name or your organization's name here)
+**Author:** Patrik Dennis
-**Version:** 1.0
+**Version:** 0.0.1

 ## Overview

-LatexPlotGenerator is a utility class for generating LaTeX code (using pgfplots) to create publication-ready plots.
+LatexPlotGenerator is a utility class for generating LaTeX code to create publication-ready plots.
 It automatically creates:

 1. A `filecontents*` environment block containing the table data (space-delimited).
 2. A `tikzpicture` environment with an `axis` block and one or more `\addplot[...]` commands.